Energy in Iceland: Wind power

-As of 2025, there are multiple planned wind farm projects in Iceland, however opposition due to the visual effect on the landscape has led to scrutiny.
+As of 2025, there are multiple planned wind farm projects in Iceland, but opposition due to the visual effect on the landscape has led to scrutiny.
 In 2013 a pilot wind power project was installed by Landsvirkjun, consisting of two 77m high turbines with an output of 1.8MW.
 On the island of Grímsey, a 36 kW wind turbine was installed in 2022.
 There are also a handful of small-scale wind turbines installed by private organisations.

-In 2015 a wind atlas, named icewind, was completed.
+In 2015 a wind atlas named icewind was completed.

 In 2025, Landsvirkjun began construction of Iceland's first wind farm project called Vaðölduver.
-It will have an installed power of 120 MW and is projected to commence operations in 2026-2027.
+It will have an installed power of 120 MW and is projected to commence operations in 2027.
+The import of all 14 turbines finished in May 2026, after which work began on transporting them to their final destination.

 Becoming carbon neutral

 Iceland is moving towards climate neutrality.
 Iceland generates over 99% of its electricity from renewable sources, namely hydroelectricity (approximately 80%) and geothermal (approximately 20%).
 Iceland was one of the first nations to get the majority of their power from renewable sources, a goal that Iceland met in the 1970s.
 Over 99% of electricity production and almost 80% of total energy production comes from hydropower and geothermal.
 In February 2008, Costa Rica, Iceland, New Zealand and Norway were the first four countries to join the Climate Neutral Network, an initiative led by the United Nations Environment Programme (UNEP) to catalyse global action towards low carbon economies and societies.

 According to a 2019 study in the northern Icelandic municipality of Akureyri, low carbon transition will be effective by integrating disconnected carbon flows and establishing intermediary organisations.
 Reykjavík aims to be carbon neutral by 2040.
 In 2023 a plant using Carbfix technology, an Icelandic invention, will store up to 3 million tonnes of carbon dioxide in rock, with most of it being imported.
 In April 2023 it was projected that Iceland will reduce their carbon footprint by 24-26% by 2030, falling short both on their Paris Agreement goal of 29% reduction by 2030 and their personal goal of 55% reduction by 2030.
-In May 2023 the president of the European Commission and the Icelandic prime minister agreed on a carbon dioxide quota for airplanes in Icelandic airspace until 2026.
+In May 2023 the president of the European Commission and the Icelandic prime minister agreed on a carbon dioxide quota for airplanes in Icelandic airspace until the end of 2026.
 This was in response to an EU regulation of limiting airplane emissions, that would have affected Iceland.
-The deal will need approval from the EU and the Icelandic parliament before taking effect.